Canning tomatoes and canning tomato sauce are just one method to save those yummy, red fruits from your garden!

 - Allow to sit in the iced water for about 5 minutes while you finish your beverage.

 - Drain the ice water, grasp a tomato and with the core opening facing toward you, run your thumbs across the skin and the tomato skins should slip right off for you.
-Save the skins in a bowl (I’ll show you what to do with those later)
+Save the skins in a bowl

 - Place the now peeled tomatoes in a bowl and set aside until all tomatoes are peeled.